sharsong/Real-Time-Bus-Tracker/README.md

 # Real Time Bus Tracker Exercise

 Displays a pointer that cycles along the bus stops between MIT and Harvard, once the run button is clicked.
+Map is generated from Mapbox.

 Run by dragging index.html to your browser